 “When I’m in Holland, I eat the pannenkoeken” — Super Disco Disco Breakin’

-We desperately tried to find pannenkoeken (Dutch pancakes) in Philly.
-While we still have yet to find them, we went to Reading Terminal Market to eat some blueberry pancakes at the Dutch Eating Place.
+Once again, we desperately tried to find pannenkoeken (Dutch pancakes) in Philly.
+While we still have yet to find them, we went to Marathon (19th & Spruce) to eat some (a lot of) pancakes.

 “Flame on, I’m gone / I’m so sweet like a nice bon bon” — Body Movin’

-Of course, we ended our tour by indulging in sweets.
-This year, we enjoyed some “nice” bon bons in the form of truffles from Teuscher and our dessert version of “a lemon to a lime, a lime to a lemon” in the form of French macarons from Miel Patisserie.
+Once again, we ended our tour by indulging in sweets.
+This year, we enjoyed some “nice” bon bons in the form of truffles from Mueller Chocolate Co. in the Reading Terminal Market.

-And yes, last year we drove long and far to find a Carvel that makes the infamous Cookie Puss ice cream cake.
+And, yes, two years ago, we drove long and far to find a Carvel that makes the infamous Cookie Puss ice cream cake.
 (Note, the Beasties had to change the spelling of the album and song for legal reasons.)

-And there you have it, many (many!) bites/sips later, we’ve completed our second annual Beastie Boys-inspired food/drink tour in honor of Adam “MCA” Yauch.
-We look forward to doing this again next year and every year on the weekend before August 5th.
+And there you have it, many (many!) bites/sips later, we’ve completed our third annual Beastie Boys-inspired food/drink tour in honor of Adam “MCA” Yauch.
+We look forward to doing this again next year and every year on the weekend/week before August 5th.

 Happy Birthday, MCA!
 We miss you now and forever.
 Thank you for everything, Good Sir.
 “Gratitude.”
 Cheers to MCA, the Beastie Boys and hungry/thirsty Beastie fans everywhere!

-Did we miss anything else (that’s not in this year or last year’s food/drink tours)?
+Did we miss anything else (that’s not in this year or the last couple years‘ food/drink tours)?
 Do you know where to find pannenkoeken in Philly?
 Let us know in the comments section below.
 Cheers!